ElKaribooSama/bbgl/README.md

 # limitation

-1. maximising
+1. scaling

-    For now BBGL does not support maximising the window.
+    For now BBGL does not scale the buffer when resizing the window.

 2. OS